1 Introduction

 In 1480 BC, Thessalus, son of Haemon, moved the oracle from Scotussa to Dodona and built a temple there.
 [25]

-Most of the women of the town accompanied them on this move, and the priestess in charge of prophecies at the oracle of Dodona was a descendant of them.
+Most of the women of Scotussa accompanied them on this move.
+The priestess in charge of prophecies at the oracle of Dodona was a descendants of them.
 [26]

 Haemon is presumed to be the son of Pelasgus, son of Larisa.
 [27]

 In 1470 BC, Aeolus and Dorus expelled their brother Xuthus from Melitaea.
-Xuthus moved to Athens and married Creusa, daughter of Erechtheus, the fourth king of Athens.
+Xuthus moved to Attica and married Creusa, daughter of Erechtheus, the fourth king of Athens.
 [28]

 In 1442 BC, Xuthus migrated to Aegialus (later Achaia) in the northern part of the Peloponnesus peninsula.